Arrakis launches to develop RNA-targeting small-molecule drugs

-With $38 million in funding from a swath of investors, Arrakis Therapeutics has formally launched to create a new class of drugs: small molecules that directly bind to RNA.
+With $38 million in funding from a range of investors, Arrakis Therapeutics has formally launched to create a new class of drugs: small molecules that directly bind to RNA.

-Led by biotech veteran Michael Gilman, who previously started and sold Stromedix and Padlock Therapeutics, Arrakis is chasing the vast number of “undruggable” targets that have frustrated the industry.
+Led by biotech veteran Michael Gilman, Arrakis is chasing the vast number of “undruggable” targets that have frustrated the industry.

-Medicinal chemists largely design small molecules that bind to active sites on cellular proteins.
-But sometimes that pocket is inaccessible, and researchers can’t find other toeholds by which their molecules can modulate a protein’s activity.
-Arrakis thinks those vexing targets can be accessed by going after the RNA transcripts for the protein, rather than the protein itself.
+Medicinal chemists primarily design small molecules that bind to active sites on cellular proteins.
+But sometimes those pockets are inaccessible.
+Arrakis thinks it can access the vexing targets by going after the RNA transcripts for the protein, rather than the protein itself.

-The challenge is that proteins have a relatively fixed structure.
-RNA, on the other hand, is more dynamic.
+Compared to proteins, RNA is dynamic.
 “Let’s say a messenger RNA is floating around the cytoplasm,” Gilman explains.
 “It’s flip-flopping and sampling lots of different structures.”
 The right small molecule could lock into an RNA structure and keep it from performing its duties.

-To find those small molecules, Arrakis’s founders determined when conventional drug discovery tools could be applied to RNA targets and when they would need to develop new tools.
-Arrakis’s founder and chief scientific officer, Jennifer Petter, an organic chemist who previously worked with Gilman at Biogen, developed two platforms that, used in tandem, should yield drug candidates.
+To find those small molecules, Arrakis’s founder and chief scientific officer, Jennifer Petter, an organic chemist who previously worked with Gilman at Biogen, developed two platforms: a bioinformatics tool for identifying sites on RNA where small molecules can latch and a set of chemical biology tools for validating the efficacy and selectivity of small molecules.
+Used in tandem, Gilman says, they should yield drug candidates.

-A bioinformatics tool—dubbed Tryst—allows Arrakis to identify sites on RNA where small molecules can latch on.
-Arrakis has come up with “a pretty interesting target list of RNAs we’d like to go after and potential mechanisms by which we think binding these RNAs with small molecules will interfere with their function,” Gilman says.

-And a set of chemical biology tools—PEARL-seq—enables Arrakis to validate the efficacy and selectivity of its small molecules.
-The tools allow the firm to confirm that its compounds are inhibiting RNA inside cells, to map out their binding sites, and to decide whether a compound is only hitting the problematic RNA.

 Arrakis is focused on three therapeutic areas: neurology, oncology, and rare genetic disorders.
 Although the company has thus far relied on contract research organizations, it is now moving into labs in Waltham, Mass., “and will build out a strong bench-level scientific team,” Gilman says.